+Danielle Baker

-Danielle Baker Director Water Analytics NSW Department of Planning, Industry and Environment
+Director Water Analytics

 Contextual statement

 The Border Rivers consist of the catchments of the Dumaresq, Severn, Macintyre and Barwon Rivers, which drain from the Great Dividing Range between Inverell in far northern New South Wales (NSW) and Warrenbayne in Southern Queensland.
 The catchment occupies an area of approximately 49,500 square kilometres, of which approximately 24,500 square kilometres are situated within NSW.
 The Dumaresq River, Macintyre River and part of the Barwon River downstream of the Weir River form the border between NSW and Queensland for approximately 470 kilometres.